Sudden fire destroys much of 249-year-old San Gabriel Mission - KEYT | KCOY

 Sudden fire destroys much of 249-year-old San Gabriel Mission

-SAN GABRIEL, Calif.
-(AP) — A fire early Saturday destroyed the rooftop and most of the interior of a California church that was undergoing renovation to mark its upcoming 250th anniversary celebration.
+SAN GABRIEL, Calif. — An early morning fire damaged the San Gabriel Mission that was undergoing renovations intended to be complete in time for its 250th anniversary celebration in 2021.

+California Missions Foundation CEO David Bolton said, "I think the saddest thing about this mission is that so much was inside.
+It was a Junipero Serra Missions so it had the Spanish connection, there was so much painting and artwork that was done by the Native Americans, the Native Californians to see all of that go up in flames it truly is a loss of all of our history in Caliornia."

 He said firefighters entered the church and tried to beat back the flames, but they had to retreat when roofing and other structural materials began to fall, Negrete said.